AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 ## Using a templating language for the identity, attributes, and segment membership transformations {#using-templating}

-Adobe uses a templating language similar to [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) to transform the fields from the XDM schema into a format supported by your destination.
+Adobe uses [Pebble templates](https://pebbletemplates.io/), a templating language similar to [Jinja](https://jinja.palletsprojects.com/en/2.11.x/), to transform the fields from the Experience Platform XDM schema into a format supported by your destination.

 This section provides several examples of how these transformations are made - from the input XDM schema, through the template, and outputting into payload formats accepted by your destination.
 The examples below are presented by increasing complexity, as follows: